-AUD-CGI-22-15 Office of Audits December 2021 Information Report: International Boundary and Water Commission, United States and Mexico, U.S. Section, 2021 Charge Card Risk Assessment INFORMATION REPORT Summary of Review The Government Charge Card Abuse Prevention Act of 2012,1 as implemented by Office of Management and Budget (OMB) Circular A-123, Appendix B,2 requires the Office of Inspector General (OIG) to conduct annual risk assessments of agency purchase and travel card programs.
-The assessments are conducted to identify and analyze risks of illegal, improper, or erroneous purchases and payments for use in determining the scope, frequency, and number of periodic audits of these programs.3 To assess risk associated with the purchase card program at the International Boundary and Water Commission, United States and Mexico, U.S. Section (USIBWC), OIG reviewed USIBWC's FY 2020 purchase card data and concluded that the risk of illegal, improper, or erroneous use in the USIBWC purchase card program was "low."
-This conclusion was based on USIBWC's purchase card program size, internal controls, training, previous audits, and OIG Office of Investigations' (INV) observations.
-Because OIG concluded that risk to the purchase card program is "low," OIG is not recommending that an audit of USIBWC's purchase card program be included in its FY 2023-FY 2024 work plan.
+AUD-CGI-23-05 Office of Audits October 2022 Information Report: International Boundary and Water Commission, United States and Mexico, U.S. Section, 2022 Charge Card Risk Assessment INFORMATION REPORT SUMMARY OF REVIEW The Government Charge Card Abuse Prevention Act of 2012, as implemented by Office of Management and Budget (OMB) Circular A-123, Appendix B, requires the Office of Inspector General (OIG) to conduct annual risk assessments of agency purchase and travel card programs.
+The assessments are conducted to identify and analyze risks of illegal, improper, or erroneous purchases and payments for use in determining the scope, frequency, and number of periodic audits of these programs.3 To assess risk associated with the purchase card program at the International Boundary and Water Commission, United States and Mexico, U.S. Section (USIBWC), OIG reviewed USIBWC's FY 2021 purchase card data and concluded that the risk of illegal, improper, or erroneous use in the USIBWC purchase card program was "low."
+This conclusion was based on the USIBWC purchase card program size, internal controls, training, previous audits, and OIG Office of Investigations (INV) observations.
+Because OIG concluded that risk to the purchase card program is "low," OIG is not recommending that an audit of the USIBWC purchase card program be included in its FY 2024-FY 2025 work plan.
 However, OIG encourages USIBWC officials to continue prudent oversight of the purchase card program and ensure that internal controls intended to safeguard taxpayer funds are fully implemented and followed by USIBWC purchase card holders.
-OBJECTIVE OIG conducted this risk assessment to establish the risk of illegal, improper, and erroneous use of USIBWC's purchase card program and recommend the scope, frequency, and number of audits that should be conducted on the basis of the aforementioned risk assessment.
+OBJECTIVE OIG conducted this risk assessment to establish the risk of illegal, improper, and erroneous use of the USIBWC purchase card program and recommend the scope, frequency, and number of audits that should be conducted on the basis of the aforementioned risk assessment.
 BACKGROUND The Government Charge Card Abuse Prevention Act of 2012, as implemented by OMB Circular A-123, Appendix B, requires OIG to conduct annual periodic risk assessments of agency purchase and travel card programs.
 The assessments are conducted to identify and analyze risks of illegal, improper, or erroneous purchases for use in determining the scope, frequency, and number of periodic audits of these programs.
-In addition, OMB Circular A-123, Appendix B, outlines OIG risk assessment requirements, as well as additional required internal controls for agency charge card programs.
-Furthermore, OMB issued guidance 5 that prescribes policies 1 1 Public Law 112-194 (October 5, 2012).
-2 OMB Circular A-123, "Management's Responsibility for Enterprise Risk Management and Internal Control" (July 15, 2016), Appendix B, "A Risk Management Framework for Government Charge Card Programs" (August 27, 2019) 3 Public Law 112-194 at Sec.
+In addition, OMB Circular A-123, Appendix B, outlines OIG risk assessment requirements, as well as additional required internal controls 1 Public Law 112-194 (October 5, 2012).

+2 OMB Circular A-123, "Management's Responsibility for Enterprise Risk Management and Internal Control" (July 15, 2016), Appendix B, "A Risk Management Framework for Government Charge Card Programs" (August 27, 2019).
+3 Public Law 112-194, Sec.
 2 § 1909(d)(1) and Sec.
 3 (h)(3).
 4 Ibid.